-SOCIAL STUDIES – Before World War I , immigration to Providence, Rhode Island prior to World War I consisted mainly of people of Italian or Portuguese descent, replacing the previous wave of immigrants that were largely from Ireland, France, Canada, and Switzerland.
+Immigration to Providence, Rhode Island prior to World War I consisted mainly of people of Italian or Portuguese descent, replacing the previous wave of immigrants that were largely from Ireland, France, Canada, and Switzerland.
 Many Italians left Europe due to poor economic conditions.
 Many were attracted to Rhode Island because of the need for inexpensive labor in the textile mills.
 The Italians came to Rhode Island in search of a better life for themselves and their families.
 They settled in Federal Hill, Silver Lake, the North End, Johnston, North Providence, western Cranston and West Warwick.
 They worked in the mills or on small farms.
 The Portuguese mainly went to Fall River and New Bedford.
 Smaller communities settled on Cape Cod, the East Bay in Rhode Island and Fox Point in Providence.